MBasak/SimpleVectorGraphicViewer/README.md

 NOTE:

-1. Application is designed using SOLID principles.
+1. Application is designed using SOLID principles and MVVM
 2. Dependency injection is achieved using Generic Host.
 3. .NET 6 framework is used
 4. Sample files used for testing input is under VectorGraphicViewer/Sample Files